NOAA-GFDL/MDTF-diagnostics/README.md

 `src/default_tests.jsonc` is a template/example for configuration options that will be passed to the executable as an input.
 Open it in an editor (we recommend working on a copy).
 The following adjustments are necessary before running the framework:

-- If you've saved the supporting data in the directory structure described in Section 1.2, the default values for `OBS_DATA_ROOT` and `MODEL_DATA_ROOT` pointing to `mdtf/inputdata/obs_data/` and `mdtf/inputdata/model/` will be correct.
+- If you've saved the supporting data in the directory structure described in section 1.2, the default values for `OBS_DATA_ROOT` and `MODEL_DATA_ROOT` pointing to `mdtf/inputdata/obs_data/` and `mdtf/inputdata/model/` will be correct.
 If you put the data in a different location, these values should be changed accordingly.
 - `OUTPUT_DIR` should be set to the location you want the output files to be written to (default: `mdtf/wkdir/`; will be created by the framework).
 The output of each run of the framework will be saved in a different subdirectory in this location.
-- `conda_root` should be set to the value of `$CONDA_ROOT` you used above.
+- `conda_root` should be set to the value of `$CONDA_ROOT` used above in section 2.2.
 - If you specified a custom environment location with `$CONDA_ENV_DIR`, set `conda_env_root` to that value; otherwise, leave it blank.

 We recommend using absolute paths in `default_tests.jsonc`, but relative paths are also allowed (should be relative to `$CODE_ROOT`).